johnbolk/imagelist/README.md

 The **ImageList** class's **grayed** property provides access to the "grayed" PhotoImage collection.
 Each PhotoImage element in the **ImageList** collection has a corresponding "grayed" PhotoImage in the **ImageList.Grayed** collection.
 These paired images share the same index number and key name values.

-This example illustrates how the **ImageList** can to used to provide a "grayed" image to a Tkinter Button widget when it is made inactive:
+This example illustrates how the **ImageList** can be used to provide a "grayed" image to a Tkinter Button widget when it is made inactive:

 ```
 import tkinter as tk